 Drop a line and test out your angling skills!
 Pukaskwa’s clean and fresh waters are a great place to fish for pike, walleye (pickerel) and trout.
 When fishing, make sure your line is clean and consider catch and release using barbless hooks.

 Fish, worms, leaches or other live bait may not be used or possessed to be used as bait in Pukaskwa National Park.
 Lead sinkers and other lead materials are also prohibited from use.

 Ontario Fishing Regulations apply in Pukaskwa National Park.
 Fishing licences can be purchased in the local community of Marathon.
 For more information, please visit www.mnr.gov.on.ca.

 Halfway Lake has naturally high levels of mercury.
 Eating fish caught in Halfway Lake is not recommended.

-Sailing and boating is available on Lake Superior.
+Sailing and boating are popular activities on Lake Superior.
 Fees must be paid by all boaters who plan to come ashore in Pukaskwa National Park.
-Currently, boaters who travel through Pukaskwa National Parks waters and do not come ashore do not have to pay fees.
+All boaters within Park waters are encouraged to register-in and register-out with the park office.
+Phone (807) 229-0801.